bionlproc/Raredis/README.md

 This repository contains code for our paper:  Comparison of pipeline, sequence-to-sequence, and generative language models for end-to-end relation extraction: experiments with the rare disease use-case.

 # Dataset
-The full original dataset is availabe at this link: [Raredis Modified dataset](https://drive.google.com/drive/folders/1XkfRKwWdrrV-wdzp9GdEXJHTHit9GbNi?usp=sharing).
+The full modified dataset is availabe at this [link](https://drive.google.com/drive/folders/1XkfRKwWdrrV-wdzp9GdEXJHTHit9GbNi?usp=sharing).

 ## Seq2rel